US Elections 2012 Obama v Romney Official Thread

 How much does it cost to buy a vote?
 I've always wondered those billboards and radio advertisements actually make anyone change their mind.

 Here it's TV that matters.
 And there are political ads in every break at present.
 People like the Koch brothers and Shelson Adelson obviously think it works because they've given tens of millions to Romney hoping he'll get elected and do what he promises, raise taxes on the middle classes and slash them for billionaires.
-Fortunately enough little people are giving $10 or $20 to Obama so the dems are able to buy equal airtime to be able to rebut the lies. unrepentant said:
+Fortunately enough little people are giving $10 or $20 to Obama so the dems are able to buy equal airtime to be able to rebut the lies. smile

 Here it's TV that matters.
 And there are political ads in every break at present.
 People like the Koch brothers and Shelson Adelson obviously think it works because they've given tens of millions to Romney hoping he'll get elected and do what he promises, raise taxes on the middle classes and slash them for billionaires.